Ibrahima Camara (footballer, born 1985)

-Ibrahima Sory Camara (born January 1, 1985, in Freetown, Sierra Leone) is a naturalized Guinean international football midfielder.
+Ibrahima Sory Camara (born January 1, 1985) is a retired professional footballer who played as a midfielder.
+Born in Sierra Leone, Camara represented Guinea internationally.

 Biography

 Camara grew up in Freetown and moved to Guinea during the Sierra Leone civil war.

 Club career

-In 04/05 season, he was promoted to Parma F.C.'s first team, made 9 Serie A appearances and 7 UEFA Cup appearances, which Parma finished as losing Semi-finalists to champion CSKA Moscow.
+In the 2004–05 season, Camara featured for Parma AC's first team, making nine Serie A appearances and seven UEFA Cup appearances, which Parma finished as losing semi-finalists to champion CSKA Moscow.

-In summer 2006, he was loaned to Le Mans Union Club 72, and turned to permanent move in summer 2007.
+In summer 2006, he was loaned to Le Mans FC, and turned to permanent move in summer 2007.
 On 1 February 2010 Le Mans 25-year-old defender played on loan for FC Nantes until the end of the season.
 In July 2010 he accepted an offer from Celtic F.C. to go on trial for a week, but failed to impress the Scottish club.
-Instead, he joined the Belgian side K.A.S.
+Instead, he joined Belgian side K.A.S.
 Eupen.

 By early 2015, he joined Serbian second level side FK Zemun.
-Ibrahima Sory Camara made five appearances in the 2015–16 Serbian First League.
+He made five appearances in the 2015–16 Serbian First League.